praba1110/EventMap/README.md

 <h4>Requirements:
 </h4>
-<1-3 in a map like UI using webGL>
+<1-3 in a map like UI using webGL><br>
-1) Display all Events in their respective locations
+1) Display all Events in their respective locations<br>
-2) Updation of the map whenever an event stage changes using some sort of a push mechanism (try avoiding AJAX)
+2) Updation of the map whenever an event stage changes using some sort of a push mechanism (try avoiding AJAX)<br>
 3) Events have 3 stages, going to start, happening right now, ended.
-Each should have different colors
+Each should have different colors<br>
-<4-5 for Festember guys to update manually, we are not automating because of event delays>
+<4-5 for Festember guys to update manually, we are not automating because of event delays><br>
-4) Add a food stall using a form
+4) Add a food stall using a form <br>
-5) Update the event stage for any event using a form like UI manually.
+5) Update the event stage for any event using a form like UI manually. <br>